BrockDSL/Step-by-Step-guide-to-Open-Refine/README.md

 **Step 3: Check duplicates**

-1. OpenRefine makes it very easy to check duplicates based on columns.
+* OpenRefine makes it very easy to check duplicates based on columns.
 Go to the “Customer Name” Column.
-2. Click on the small triangle at the column name.
+* Click on the small triangle at the column name.
 Use “Facet” -> “Customized facets” -> “Duplicates facet”, we could see in the left-hand panel, that there are 7 duplicate items ( true)  in the “Customer Name” column.
-3. Click on **true** to see the duplicates.
+* Click on **true** to see the duplicates.

 ![Exploratory Analysis](3.jpg)

-4. We will not be using duplicate data, so click on false.
+* We will not be using duplicate data, so click on false.
 You will see 22 rows.
 We will be using these 22 rows for our further learning.

 ![Exploratory Analysis](3.2.jpg)

 **Step 4: Add columns and split string**

 Now we will add another column using the “Customer Name” column.
 We would extract the first name and last name of the customer.
 To do that, we use the “General Refine Expression Language (GREL)” to implement splitting.
-Please follow the below-mentioned steps to add columns using split string:-
+Please follow the below-mentioned procedure to add columns using split string:-

-1. Go to the “Customer Name” Column.
+* Go to the “Customer Name” Column.
 Click on the small triangle at the column name.
 Use “Edit Column” -> “Add column based on this column”.
-2. A dialogue box will appear.
+* A dialogue box will appear.
 Under the new column name, type: **Customer First Name**.
-3. Make sure, on error is set to blank.
+* Make sure, on error is set to blank.
-4. Under the expression type: <mark> split(value,'')[0]</mark>
+* Under the expression type: <mark> split(value,'')[0]</mark>

 ![Exploratory Analysis](4.jpg)

-5. Press “OK”
+* Press “OK”
-6. You will see the new column name, **Customer First Name** is added right next to the “Customer Name” column.
+* You will see the new column name, **Customer First Name** is added right next to the “Customer Name” column.
-7. Repeat steps 1 and 2, but for the new column name, type: **Customer Last Name**.
+* Repeat top 2 procedures, but for the new column name, type: **Customer Last Name**.
-8. Under the expression type: <mark> split(value,' ')[1]</mark>
+* Under the expression type: <mark> split(value,' ')[1]</mark>

 ![Exploratory Analysis](4.2.jpg)

-9. Press “OK”
+* Press “OK”
-10. You will see the new column name, **Customer Last Name** is added right next to the “Customer Name” column.
+* You will see the new column name, **Customer Last Name** is added right next to the “Customer Name” column.
-11. Now remove the column “ Customer Name”.
+* Now remove the column “ Customer Name”.

 ![Exploratory Analysis](4.3.jpg)

 **Step 5: Common transforms**

-1. Go to column “Province”, Click on the small triangle at the column name.
+* Go to column “Province”, Click on the small triangle at the column name.
-2. OpenRefine allows for easy transformation by providing a set of functionalities under “Edit cell” -> “Common transforms”.
+* OpenRefine allows for easy transformation by providing a set of functionalities under “Edit cell” -> “Common transforms”.
-3. Select **to uppercase** to make all the provinces in the capital.
+* Select **to uppercase** to make all the provinces in the capital.

 ![Exploratory Analysis](5.jpg)

 **Step 6: Delete rows with blank cells**

-1. We may want to remove the “bad values” or the “outliers”.
+* We may want to remove the “bad values” or the “outliers”.
-2. Go to the “Customer First Name” Column.
+* Go to the “Customer First Name” Column.
-3. Click on the small triangle at the column name.
+* Click on the small triangle at the column name.
 Use “Facet” -> “Customized facets” -> “Facet by blank”, we could see a panel on the left-hand side, with a true and false value.
-4. Click on **true** to see the rows with empty values.
+* Click on **true** to see the rows with empty values.
-5. We will not be using the empty data, so click on false.
+* We will not be using the empty data, so click on false.
 You will see 21 rows.

 ![Exploratory Analysis](6.jpg)